 The causes of postpartum depression are as varied as the symptoms.
 Some common factors include not sleeping enough, being overwhelmed with caring for a newborn infant or children, hormonal changes during pregnancy or childbirth, or lack of social support from partners who are new parents themselves.

 How To Recognize Postpartum Depression?

 According to the National Alliance for Mental Illness, postpartum depression is a common and treatable condition that affects about 12% of mothers.
 Depression in postpartum mothers can be manifest in behavior such as crying, weepiness, irritability, and/or anxiety.

 Postpartum depression can also be accompanied by physical symptoms like fatigue, shortness of breath, or chest pain.
 These symptoms are often mistaken for other medical conditions that need to be diagnosed by a medical professional.
 If it is ruled that this is due to depression, then another medical professional such as a therapist will need to be contacted (check this out) to get the necessary help.
 More on this below.

 Conclusion: How to Help Someone with Postpartum Depression

 It is important for everyone to know how to help someone with postpartum depression, as it can harm both the individual and the family as a whole.
-Make sure you identify what level of support your loved one would like, give them permission to ask for help if they need it and avoid making judgments about their condition.
+Make sure you identify what level of support your loved one would like, give them permission to ask for help if they need it, and avoid making judgments about their condition.